 During normal operation, the feed water is filtered in two stages.
 First it passes through a fine mesh metal sea strainer, which protects the boost pump from foreign materials and sea creatures.
-After passing through the boost pump, the feed water passes the filter housings containing the 5 micron element, removing very fine particles that could damage the feed pump or Clark Pump and shorten membrane life.
+After passing through the boost pump, the feed water passes the filter housings containing the 20 and 5 micron elements, removing very fine particles that could damage the feed pump or Clark Pump and shorten membrane life.
 An additional carbon filter prevents the entrance of chlorine during fresh water flushing (see next page).